Beczheng/datasci_4_web_viz/README.md

     - None.
 Although I didn't have any issues deploying the Shiny R app, the posit cloud environment was new to me.
 Therefore, it took me some time to adjust to it.

 - Challenges encountered while deploying the Flask app:
     - None.
-Everything went smoothly.
 Here is a screenshot of the Flask app:

     ![Alt text](https://github.com/Beczheng/datasci_4_web_viz/blob/main/screenshots/Screenshot2.png)